fatimahmayouf/HW_Week2_Day1_DefiningClasses/README.md

 # HW_Week2_Day1_DefiningClasses
 ---
-The Home Work has three components to be delievered before 9AM: ⚠️
+The Homework has three components to be delievered before 9AM: ⚠️
 - Practice with Class Defining.
 - Practice with Instance Constrcuting and Class Funcions.
 - (Optional) Classes Challenge.